HagesLab/Absorbance-Analysis/README.md

 # Absorbance-Analysis
-Tools and scripts for analyzing UV-Vis absorbance or diffuse reflectance spectra
+Tools and scripts for analyzing UV-Vis absorbance or diffuse reflectance spectra, including generation of Tauc and Kubelka-Munk plots.